-He is an Associate Editor of the journal Microelectronics Reliability.
-He is a Six Sigma Black Belt and a member of IEEE, IMAPS and SMTA.
+He has been the Founding Chair of the CALCE/SMTA Counterfeit Parts and Materials Symposium since 2007.
+He is chair of the SAE committee developing counterfeit product detection standards.
+He also participates in several other SAE standard developments related to counterfeit electronics.
+He has been an Associate Editor of the journal Microelectronics Reliability.
+He is a Six Sigma Black Belt and a member of IEEE, IMAPS, SAE, and SMTA.